 - yet another coldfusioncommunity.net/rationalwiki/anglo-pyramidologist/skeptical/

-Though Oliver utilizes VPNs to hide his identity, his behavioral pattern is consistent enough over time that one can spot him when he is hiding behind a new username:
+Oliver and his brother has been banned more than 100 times from Wikipedia for abuse under different names (anyone is free to make a new user).
+Though Oliver utilizes VPNs to hide his identity, his behavioral pattern is consistent enough over time that one can spot him when he is hiding behind a new username.
+Typical behavior include:

-- Oliver often makes new users on various forums and posts his criticism of people.
+- Oliver often makes new users on various forums and posts his criticism of people (usually under a new pseudonym).
 He then links between the stuff he has written to create the illusion of distributed criticism that increases the face validity and increases the prominence of the criticism in search engine’s results.

 - Oliver has a particular interest in matters related to sex, especially pedophilia.
-He’s a weird asexual person, as he considers all sex to be perverted despite having a history of interest in naked Tomb Raider models (he occasionally uses usernames based on this interest).
+Oliver himself claims to be voluntarily asexual and regards human reprocreation as immoral (anti-natalism), as he considers all sex to be perverted despite having a history of interest in naked Tomb Raider models (he occasionally uses usernames based on this interest).

-- Oliver is frequently dishonest: straight making things up, or editing quotes.
+- Oliver is frequently dishonest: straight making things up, or editing quotes to change what people said.
 He also likes to impersonate people.
-For instance, my page on RationalWiki was created by the user BenSteigmans, the name of a real person who used to edit Wikipedia related to parapsychology who Oliver had a previous online feud with.
+For instance, my page on RationalWiki was created by the user BenSteigmans, the name of a real person who used to edit Wikipedia related to parapsychology who Oliver had a previous online feud with (years ago!).

-- He has a particular passion for making sockpuppets on Wiki pages and uses them to harass people.
+- He has a particular passion for making accounts on Wiki pages and use them to harass people.
 Curiously, Oliver explains this tactic himself a number of times (e.g. here).
+Not being satisfied with

 - Before discovering RationalWiki, Oliver used the same tactics on Wikipedia (under the main alias Anglo Pyramidologist).
 As a result, he has been banned more than a 100 times since 2011.